-SECTION 36 establishes that, in addition to situations of risk to public health, the department may also modify license conditions when there is a threat to animal health or welfare.
+SECTION 31 establishes that, in addition to situations of risk to public health, the department may also modify license conditions when there is a threat to animal health or welfare.

-Federal Regulatory Analysis: Federal regulations allow states to manage the wildlife resources located within their boundaries provided they do not conflict with regulations established in the Federal Register.
-Under international treaty and Federal law, the possession of migratory birds is also regulated by the United States Fish & Wildlife Service.
-Additionally, federal regulations do apply to bald eagles and federally listed endangered or threatened species.
+Federal Regulatory Analysis: States possess inherent authority to manage the wildlife resources located within their boundaries, except insofar as preempted by federal treaties and laws, including regulations established in the Federal Register.
+Under international treaty and Federal law, the possession of migratory birds is regulated by the United States Fish & Wildlife Service.
+Additional federal regulations apply to bald eagles and federally listed endangered or threatened species.
 None of these rule changes violate or conflict with the provisions established in the Federal Code of Regulations.